AlexLA99/Car-Game/README.md

 ## How to play

-If in unity: Open the scene "Assets\Networking\LobyScene" and press the play button To download a build use this link:
+If in unity: Open the scene "Assets\Networking\LobyScene" and press the play button To download a build use this link: [Crazy Cars Build](https://github.com/AlexLA99/Car-Game/releases/tag/1.0)

 First, you will need to enter your name.
 Then, you can either create a room, join a random room or search for a specific room.
 Once all your friends have joined the room and clicked ready, the game will start!
 The first to complete 2 laps wins!